-BAT DONUTS / RINGS / WEIGHTS - Rule 1.10
+BAT DONUTS / RINGS / WEIGHTS / ALTERATIONS OR MODIFICATION (A.R.2) - Rule 1.10

 All age divisions: The traditional batting donuts, etc on a bat for warm-up are NOT permitted.
+Clarifies that products, such as, but not limited to, choke-knobs, choke-up assists, or thumb protectors are considered alterations to the bat and are not permitted.